glencbz/notes/unit-2/databases/mongo/mongo-crud.md

 > db.people.find()
 ```

-Again, unlike the rows in a relational database, our documents don't have to have the same fields!
+Unlike the tables in a relational database, our documents don't have to have the same fields!

 ### More Specific Queries